Sulaymon333/lut-software-dev-courses/README.md

 # SOFTWARE DEVELOPMENT COURSES - LUT

-This is the frontend module for the software development courses offeref by Lappeenranta University of Technology (LUT), Finland.
+This is the frontend module for the software development courses offered by Lappeenranta University of Technology (LUT), Finland.

 ## Author